Neogoma/stardust-SDK-doc/my_objects.md

 GLB is a 3D file format that's used in Virtual Reality (VR), Augmented Reality (AR), games, and web applications because it supports motion and animation.
 GLB files are a binary version of the GL Transmission Format (glTF) file,
 - Fill in the name
-- Browse and choose your .GLB file to upload.ee (max size 80 mb).
+- Browse and choose your .GLB file to upload (max size allowed is 80 MB).
 - Click on "Create object"

 ## Image Format